-While the legislature can make and change laws impacting the profession of pharmacy, the Board of Pharmacy impacts the profession on a daily basis.
+While the legislature can make and change laws affecting the profession of pharmacy, the Board of Pharmacy affects the profession on a daily basis.

 Being aware and engaged in the actions of the Board is important, your CPhA staff advocates before the Board on your behalf but it is imperative that you also take an active role in the regulatory process.

 Board and Committee Meeting Information

 The purpose of the Board is in statute and reads, “Protection of the public shall be the highest priority for the California State Board of Pharmacy in exercising its licensing, regulatory, and disciplinary functions.
 Whenever the protection of the public is inconsistent with other interests sought to be promoted, the protection of the public shall be paramount.

 Over 47,000 Pharmacists